EGI-Federation/documentation/content/en/users/online-storage/_index.md

 | **Grid**   | From any device connected to the Internet                     | For the data stored     | Grid protocols and HTTP/WebDAV          |
 | **Object** | From any device connected to the Internet                     | For the data stored     | HTTP requests to REST API               |
 <!-- markdownlint-enable line-length -->

+The following guides offer a more detailed description of each storage service.